materialsproject/workshop/workshop/index.md

 ### Wednesday Afternoon

-- 13:00-14:00 Working with Surfaces in Pymatgen
+- 13:00-14:00 Working with Surfaces and Interfaces in Pymatgen
 - 14:00-14:20 Break
 - 14:20-15:20 Using the Materials API
 - 15:20-15:40 Open Discussion